Thamaraiselvan1992/Restuarant-List-using-Angular-and-Codeignoter-api/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

--> Run: ng serve --proxy-config proxy.conf.json
+-> ADD the projects in api folder